Back to Supercharge Page

 Click here to download Defense Form Examples with blanks.

-Some common Type 6 defenses not listed below are: Ambivalence, Catastrophizing, Contrarian Thinking, Defensiveness, Indecisiveness, Insecurity, Overthinking, Pessimism, Projection, Reassurance-Seeking, Suspicion, and Worry.
+Some common Type 6 defenses are: Ambivalence, Catastrophizing, Contrarian Thinking, Defensiveness, Indecisiveness, Insecurity, Overthinking, Pessimism, Projection, Reassurance-Seeking, Suspicion, and Worry.

 Defenses of Character How It Shows Up in My Life